lycheeverse/lychee/README.md

 ### Ignoring links

-You can exclude links from getting checked by either specifying regex patterns with `--exclude` (e.g. `--exclude example\.(com|org)`) or by using an "exclude file" (`--exclude_file`), which allows you to list multiple regular expressions for exclusion (one pattern per line).
+You can exclude links from getting checked by specifying regex patterns with `--exclude` (e.g. `--exclude example\.(com|org)`).
 If a file named `.lycheeignore` exists in the current working directory, its contents are excluded as well.
+The file allows you to list multiple regular expressions for exclusion (one pattern per line).

 ### Caching